 GIA consists of a series of tests including reasoning, perceptual speed, number speed and accuracy, spatial visualisation and word meaning; measuring a combination of speed and accuracy.

 In order to provide full information on GIA, there is a pre-test booklet (available on request).
 This booklet contains examples of the items contained in the test and gives an opportunity to practise.
 We strongly recommend candidates to read this booklet before completing the assessment.

 Trait Emotional Intelligence Questionnaire (TEIQue) looks at a person’s capacity to understand and control their emotions and recognise and manage those of others.

 The questionnaire comprises 153 questions.
 For each question there are seven possible responses, ranging from 1 = Disagree Strongly to 7 = Agree Strongly.
-It should take approximately 25-35 minutes to complete.
+It should take 20 minutes to complete.